What is music therapy?

 We do not prorate for classes missed due to late registration.
 However, families do receive two makeup classes per semester.

 Do you offer birthday parties?

 Yes, we do!
-Please see our Birthday Party page for more information about our birthday party options.
+Please contact us for more information about Birthday parties.

 How do I schedule a make-up?

 Contact our office at (610) 344-7030 (PA), (973) 661-2060 (NJ), or email@example.com

 You can register again for the next semester on our website!
 Please remember that registration is first come, first served.